Drafted March 2020 (updated March 26, 2022)

 Darrell Edmond, Jr. grew up in Houston.
 He loved to entertain people even from an early age.
 “I always wanted to entertain people using my personality — only because I had so much of it,” he recalls, describing himself as “energetic” and “captivating”.
 But his surroundings made that goal difficult.
 Growing up in “the hood” — Fondren and West Bellfort, in Houston’s Southwest side — made it hard to find a niche.
 “In the hood, if you’re not hood, you don’t feel like you fit in,” he says in the film.
 “I didn’t feel like I belonged there.”

 As Edmond moved through high school, his sense of alienation was only compounded by a devastating loss that would change his life forever.
-In 2011, while in 11th grade, Edmond was at home with his cousin when his father came in.
-“We was sittin’ in the back room, and my dad walked in.
+Young Darrell was at home with his cousin when his father came in with news.
+“I’ll never forget, it happened when I was in the 11th grade; it was 2011.
+I got home Monday, it was me and my couin Samir — we were sittin’ in the back room, and my dad walked in.
 And he said: ‘Yo, I think Trey just got shot.’
 So, in that moment, honestly, I saw a bunch of flashes and moments of me and my brother together.”

 “It was pretty cool because it was almost like a college lifestyle dream, you know I’m saying?
 Like the thing that you would imagine in your brain, like: ‘I’m going to college’.
 I actually lived that.
-And not only that I got good grades, too.
+And not only that, I got good grades, there, too.
 You know what I’m saying?
 But fair enough, I did wing my way through college, but that’s neither here nor there.”
-(As someone who took a film class with D.J., I can assure you: he was definitely “winging it”.)
+(AUTHOR’S NOTE: As someone who took a “Visual Storytelling” class with D.J., I can assure you: he was definitely “winging it”.)

 “But I got an opportunity to meet some of the coolest people.
 Like, I didn’t cross or anything like that, but I knew all of the Greeks.
 I knew all of the fraternities.
 I knew all of the people in the band; I knew all of the football players.
 I knew all of the people that threw the parties.
 I knew all of the people in SGA, UPC — all of the top organizations.
 I was the go-to person for entertainment.”